 HOME PAGE

-This section of the site is linked to all the geneaological resources that we host.
-The basic resources are listed first, as transcribed by Kevin Byrne from the original records, and these are followed by links to special resources which are dynamic.
+This site for the geneaological resources that we host - there is a sister site for more general material https://www.colonsayhistory.info The basic resources were mostly transcribed by Kevin Byrne from the original records, and there are also some other resources which are more dynamic.
 These include a list of all known emigrants, together with their ship and destination if known - if you can add to this list, please do; and you can arrange to have your contact details listed beside any individual who is important to you.
 In this way, researchers can contact one another and share their information.

 Another such feature is intended to assist in one-name research.
 All the Colonsay and Oronsay family names are given or can be added - these are linked to specific pages.
 If you have information about specific families, please submit it so that it can be shared.
 Where a name is highlighted it is linked to information, otherwise it is are waiting for content to be submitted.